EDD Farmworker Outreach Efforts Help Farmworker Avoid Eviction

 “I can identify with them, and I can feel their pain,” said Hernandez.
 “Sometimes they are afraid to speak up, so we are here to advocate for them, because not only was I a farmworker, but I was also undocumented.
 And you know, a lot of them have the same fears that I had when I was working in the fields.”

-Hernandez started at the EDD in 2019 as an Unemployment Claims Representative just before the Pandemic.
-He transferred to EDD’s Workforce Services Branch to be an EDD Migrant Seasonal Farmworker Outreach Worker in his hometown of Indio in Riverside County.
-With his knowledge of unemployment benefits and his own experience of being farmworker, he was able to hit the ground running.
+Hernandez started working at EDD in 2019 as an Unemployment Claims Representative, just before the COVID-19 pandemic.
+Later, he became a Migrant Seasonal Farmworker Outreach Worker in his hometown of Indio, Riverside County.
+His past as a farmworker and knowledge of unemployment benefits helped him start helping people right away.

 “This job is about helping people.
 I am so pleased that we were able to connect Ms. Mejia with critical assistance and am so thankful for our partnership with the outreach workers and the vital services they provide to the farmworker community in California.”